WanderingSpaceThinker/nonexistence/_posts/2021-03-14-Water-pt1-the-boiling-point-was-a-lie.md

 The red lines tell us the maximum pressure of water vapor[^8] that can exist at this temperature.
 This is what defines the maximum humidity (per unit of air).

-The purples lines tell us water should be liquid... but we just said that some evaporate into gas!
+The purple lines tell us water should be liquid... but we just said that some evaporate into gas!
 In reality, the lines tell us that it will be both liquid *and* gas.
-Water will stay in liquid state but only when enough have evaporated to reach maximum humidity.
+Water will stay in liquid state but only when enough has evaporated to reach maximum humidity.

 The boiling temperature is the point where the purple and red lines completely overlap.
 Meaning the maximum pressure of water vapor equals the total pressure.
 Meaning water cannot stay in liquid form at all.

 I realize that it's a bit much to wrap our heads around so take this last image: it's a bit like a relationship that slowly decays.

 When temperature rises, love turns increasingly into hate and the water molecules want more and more to split up.
-When it reaches the boiling point, the water molecules sign the divorce papers and go on their own separate way...
+When it reaches the boiling point, the water molecules sign the divorce papers and go their own separate way...

 Wait, no no I swear this is not about me, I just have poor imagination for metaphors.